-- recognise and explain concepts and principles about movement - demonstrate specialised movement sequences and movement strategies - apply concepts to specialised movement sequences and movement strategies - analyse and synthesise data to devise strategies about movement - evaluate strategies about and in movement - · justify strategies about and in movement - make decisions about and use language, conventions and mode-appropriate features for particular purposes and contexts.
+- recognise and explain concepts and principles about movement - demonstrate specialised movement sequences and movement strategies - apply concepts to specialised movement sequences and movement strategies - analyse and synthesise data to devise strategies about movement - evaluate strategies about and in movement - justify strategies about and in movement - make decisions about and use language, conventions and mode-appropriate features for particular purposes and contexts.

-Unit 1 Unit 2 Unit 3 Unit 4 functional anatomy equity in physical Tactical awareness and ethics in physical activity Energy, fitness and training in physical activity physical activity Motor learning in physical activity Functional anatomy and biomechanics in physical activity physical activity • Equity - barriers and enablers Tactical awareness in physical activity Ethics and integrity in physical activity Energy, fitness and training integrated in physical activity
+Unit 1 Unit 2 Unit 3 Unit 4 Motor learning, functional anatomy and biomechanics in Tactical awareness and ethics in physical activity Energy, fitness and training in physical activity physical activity Motor learning in physical activity Functional anatomy and biomechanics in physical activity Physical activity Equity - barriers and enablers Tactical awareness in physical activity Ethics and integrity in physical activity Energy, fitness and training integrated in physical activity

 Schools devise assessments in Units 1 and 2 to suit their local context.
 In Units 3 and 4 students complete four summative assessments.
 The results from each of the assessments are added together to provide a subject score out of 100.
 Students will also receive an overall subject result (A-E).